 Salmon Pool Coverage

-Logic will tell you that the more water you cover the more you are raising the odds of swinging your fly in front of a taking fish.
+Logic will tell you that the more water you effectively cover the more you are raising the odds of swinging your fly in front of a taking fish.
 Showing a salmon too much of the fly from what I've seen throughout my professional career will only diminish the chances of a salmon reacting positively to it.
 With that in mind make sure each & every swing of your salmon fly is spaced at exactly 3 feet.